-EAS-208 Environmental Geology

-4.0 Units / 3.0 hours LEC; 3.0 hours LAB Credit course for grade or Pass / No Pass
+EAS-208 Environmental Geology 4.0 Units / 3.0 hours LEC; 3.0 hours LAB

 This course will introduce the basic science and math concepts we use to understand important topics in geologic hazards including volcanoes, landslides, earthquakes, coastal processes, stream processes and flooding.
 In addition, scientific principles are applied to important problems related to groundwater, energy resource management and land use that have faced every civilization over time, but are becoming much more critical to life on this planet as human population and resource use increase.
-(C-ID GEOL 131) Recommended Preparation: ENG 200
+(C-ID GEOL 131)